robert-claypool/robert-claypool.github.io/about.md

 and get out of a team's way.

 ### > Data and networking
-Redis, NGINX, Docker, Docker Compose, SQL Server, and PostgreSQL.
-I know all of them pretty well.
+Redis, NGINX, Docker, Docker Compose, SQLite, SQL Server, and PostgreSQL.

 Oracle a fine database, but the company is toxic.
 Postgres is free and awesome, use that instead.

+GraphQL and REST.

 ### > AWS and "the cloud"
-I'm learning Azure now, but Amazon Web Services (AWS) is what I know best.
+I'm learning K8s and Azure now, but Amazon Web Services (AWS) is what I know best.

 I have managed a network of servers and services on AWS since 2012.
 My experience spans a large number of the core services which are needed to